MansiGit/MansiGit/README.md

 👀 Strong ability to develop, engineer, and carry out projects within schedule constraints.
 I am a creative professional with experience in envisioning, executing, and evaluating data across all development frontiers to build Big Data Applications.
 </p>
 <p>
 😃I have a solid understanding of data structures and algorithms and I'm always learning more.
-As a Big Data Engineer with HSBC Bank, I've worked with technologies like Hadoop, Spark, Kafka, Python, and SQL in the past.
+As a Big Data Engineer with HSBC Bank, I've worked with technologies like Hadoop, Spark, Python, and SQL in the past.
 </p>

 📫 reach out to me on mansi.borole@rutgers.edu